Investing in real estate used to be a pain. You’d have to scout for properties, find tenants, oversee remodels, and manage ongoing maintenance.

-From start to finish, we found the process intuitive, simple, and fast with no hiccups along the way, whether connecting to a bank account, providing authorization or executing documents.
+From start to finish, we found the process easy to follow, intuitive, and fast with no hiccups along the way, from connecting a bank account to providing authorization and executing documents.

-While the step by step of precisely how Rich Uncles conducts its vetting process is not outlined, the standard steps include:
+Although no investment is guaranteed, Rich Uncles performs extensive due diligence on each property.
+The step by step of precisely how Rich Uncles conducts its vetting process is not outlined, but the standard steps include:

 |Research||Performed By Rich Uncles|

 |Interior & exterior inspection reports||✅|

 |Detailed financial pro forma & return estimates||✅|

 Based on the Rich Uncles prospectus, a snapshot of the properties in the Rich Uncles I portfolio is featured below and shows heavy exposure geographically to California and to the retail sector.

 According to its prospectus, Rich Uncles had spent approximately $181,000,000 acquiring properties as of March 31, 2018.